austensen/violations/readme.md

 The purpose of this project is to to predict serious housing code violations in multi-family rental building in New York City.
 All data is taken from publicly available sources, and is organized at the borough-block-lot (BBL) level.
 The plan is to use all data available in 2015 to predict violations in 2016.

+All prediction results can be visualized in this Shiny app: https://maxwell-austensen.shinyapps.io/violations-app/

 Repository Organization
 -----------------------